How to produce high quality written content

 Your content strategy cannot be “build it and they will come” (more here on how to create a content strategy).
-If your goal is to create content that people will read and share, then you have to figure out who your audience is and what types of content they already read and share.
-Here are a few ways you can identify your audience:
+If your goal is to create content that people will find and use, then you need to identify the topics that matter to them, and the best way to give them that information.

 - Send out surveys (old school but still effective)